Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Carrying Sack*

-Easily found in any reasonably stocked market or bazaar, while wearing a carrying sack, your character increases their encumbrance threshold by four.
+Easily found in any reasonably stocked market or bazaar, while wearing a carrying sack, a character increases their encumbrance threshold by four.

 ---